TheGaneshkumawat/kafka/README.md

 "# kafka"
 Http Basics

 Need of queue or Pub/sub Model

 Kafka components

-how it works
+How it works

-demo - spin up kafka, create our own topic and publish something Summary/Pros
+Demo - spin up kafka, create our own topic and publish something

+Summary/Pros